smartcontractkit/documentation/src/pages/chainlink-nodes/oracle-jobs/task-types/task_mode.md

 layout: ../../../../layouts/MainLayout.astro
 section: nodeOperator
 date: Last Modified
-title: 'Mode Task'
+title: "Mode Task"
-permalink: 'docs/jobs/task-types/mode/'
+permalink: "docs/jobs/task-types/mode/"
 ---

 Accepts multiple numerical inputs and returns the mode (most common) of them.
 If more than one value occur the maximum number of times, it returns all of them.